 Overall Development Process and Methodology

 The work has been done according to work plan given in “Proposal for the Generation Panel (GP) for the Cyrillic Script Label Generation Ruleset (LGR) for the Root Zone”.
-Initially the Cyrillic GP members compiled language based code point repertoire, based on second level IDN tables used by different ccTLDs, including the .su ccTLD which contained inventory of code points for languages spoken in Russia currently.
+Initially the Cyrillic GP members compiled language based code point repertoire, based on second level IDN tables used by different ccTLDs, including the .su ccTLD which contained inventory of code points for languages currently spoken in Russia.
 The list of languages that are being covered in this work is given in Appendix 1.
 All languages with EGIDS level 1 through 4 were included.
 Level 5 languages were analyzed and included on case by case basis (more details below).
 Languages with EGIDS level above 5 were excluded.
 The work was collated in a face to face meeting held in Istanbul on 25 and 26 of November 2016.
 The Cyrillic GP has continued to use the mailing list to share documents and finalize them.
-The Generation Panel consulted on several questions for Integration Panel (IP), including one of the crucial query regarding the inclusion of U+02BC in Maximal Starting Repertoire (MSR) for Ukrainian and Belarusian languages.
+The Generation Panel consulted on several questions for the Integration Panel (IP), including one crucial query regarding the inclusion of U+02BC in Maximal Starting Repertoire (MSR) for Ukrainian and Belarusian languages.
 The query and its response by IP are given in Appendix B.

 Repertoire